High School Status

 What We Discovered

 Mississippi lawmakers amended its state NIL law in April 2022, loosening restrictions on a collegiate institution’s ability to get involved in a student-athlete’s NIL opportunities.
-The amendment also changed when perspective and current collegiate athletes could begin securing NIL agreements.
-At the high school level, the MSHSAA, which governs high school athletics in Mississippi, strictly prohibits student-athletes from monetizing their NIL.
+The amendment also changed when prospective and current collegiate athletes could begin securing NIL agreements.
+On April 18th, 2024, the Mississippi Intercollegiate Athletics Compensation and Publicity Rights Act was signed into law, which would allow individuals who are being recruited by or are enrolled in a Mississippi Postsecondary Educational Institute.
+However, the Mississippi State High School Activities Association (MSHSAA), still has Name, Image, and Likeness (NIL) deals prohibited.

 Summary